top of page

 Special Topics in Economic Policy

 The macroeconomics of the Euro Area.
-Past experiences, current trends
+Experiences, trends and challenges

 Course content: